aditya9vt/Optimal-Supply-Chain-Design-with-Economies-of-Scale/README.md

 The original algorithm is built-in C language using structures (for user-defined data types) to represent data at every node of the Branch-and-Bound tree.
 This repository aims to provide a python implementation of the algorithm using classes and to use the parallel computing feature of python to improve the computation time of the algorithm.

+Finally, do check Sensitivity analysis section on page 26 to understand the impact of considering concave costs in supply chain design and for managerial insights.

 NOTE: The repository is still a work-in-progress, and the paper is under the second round of revision.
 For any specific detail, kindly reach me at aditya9vt@gmail.com.

 See 'Additional Informations' file for details on required input files and steps to run the algorithm